 Canadian permanent residents need a valid permanent resident card or permanent resident travel document.

-When your eTA is approved, it will be linked to the passport you used to apply.
+When your eTA is approved, it will be linked to the passport you used at the time of your application.
 You need to present this passport when you check-in to your flight to Canada.

-An eTA doesn’t guarantee entry to Canada.
+However, an eTA doesn’t guarantee entry to Canada.
 When you arrive, a border services officer will ask to see your passport and other documents.
-You must convince the officer that you are eligible for entry into Canada.
+Therefore, you must convince the officer that you are eligible for entry into Canada.

 Please contact us if you need assistance with your eTA.